TMEP 714.05(a): When an Amendment Proposed By Applicant Requires a New Nonfinal Action

-If an applicant submits an unacceptable amendment in response to a refusal or requirement issued by the examining attorney, the amendment generally does not raise a new issue.
+If an applicant submits an unacceptable amendment in response to a refusal or requirement issued by the examining attorney, the amendment generally does not raise a new issue that requires a nonfinal action.

-- (2) Amendments to the drawing that materially alter the mark, if the examining attorney had required a new drawing because the original drawing was of poor quality that could not be reproduced, but had not previously raised the issue of material alteration.
-See TMEP §714.05(c) regarding advisory statements;
+- (3) Amendments to the drawing that materially alter the mark, unless the examining attorney had previously rejected a drawing amendment because it was a material alteration (see TMEP §714.05(c) regarding advisory statements);

 The following are examples of amendments that do not require a new nonfinal action: